 The Articles of the Company provide that the number of directors to be elected will be the number determined by ordinary resolution.
-The Board of Directors presently consists of nine directors, of which eight are being proposed for re-election at the Meeting.
-Accordingly, the Board of Directors is recommending that the number of directors of the Company be set at eight.
-Each of the eight persons whose name appears below is proposed by the Board of Directors to be nominated for election as a director of the Company to serve until the next annual general meeting of the Company or until he sooner ceases to hold office.
+The Board of Directors presently consists of seven directors, of whom seven are being proposed for re-election at the Meeting.
+Accordingly, the Board of Directors is recommending that the number of directors of the Company be set at seven.
+Each of the seven persons whose name appears below is proposed by the Board of Directors to be nominated for election as a director of the Company to serve until the next annual general meeting of the Company or until such person otherwise ceases to hold office.